MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 Advantages:
 - Supports advanced network optimization technologies like Delivery Optimization and Configuration Manager Connected Cache.
 These solutions also support other Microsoft workloads such as Windows 10 updates (feature updates and quality updates), Windows 10 drivers, Windows Store files, Windows Store for Business files, Windows Defender definition updates, Win32 apps for Intune and Configuration Manager Express Updates.
-- IT Pro remains in control, but clients pull what is needed automatically.
-No need for admin to micro-manage intentional downloads each month.
-- Office was designed to update from the Office CDN, which allows additional capabilities such as rollback or roll forward based on group policy configuration.
-- Aligns with Microsoft's "Modern Workplace" where users roam and work remotely.

-Considerations:
-- The IT Pro must transition from push mentality to allow clients to pull content dynamically.
-- The IT Pro will need to review the network topology to ensure clients are performing peer to peer sharing is optimal.
-- Extensive controls of Delivery Optimization are available and require review.
-- Microsoft validates signals from builds released prior to broad deployment referred to as "Throttling".
-This throttling means not all clients will receive the update at the same time and not appropriate for traditional Configuration Manager "maintenance windows" scenarios.

 End-user notifications: Delivered by Office only.